 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A7S III is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The T6i writes its imaging data to SDXC cards, while the A7S III uses CFexpress or SDXC cards.
+The T6i writes its imaging data to SDXC cards, while the A7S III uses CFexpress (type A) or SDXC cards.
 The A7S III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the T6i only has one slot.
 The A7S III supports UHS-II cards (on both slots), while the T6i can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T6i and Sony Alpha 7S III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |4.||Canon T7i||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|